 - Refine list of possible job titles.
 Fourth week.
 30 minutes.

-So, by the time I’m done with these two action plan items I have a list of what is important to me and a list of potential ideas.
-Now I can revisit my action plan and decide what I should do next.
+By the time you’ve completed the first action plan item, the rest of the list should become more clear.
+By now you should realize that you need to look at what skills and training are required, and what companies are hiring those jobs most.
+Now you can revisit your action plan and decide what you should do next.
 That’s the beauty of working in this circular fashion, as you complete some work, you get clearer on next steps.
 This way you are constantly moving forward without getting stuck trying to figure out everything you will need to do.